CAREER: A Foundation Model for Labor Sequence Data: Experimental Details

 \paragraph{Rationalization.} The example in \Cref{fig:next_job_example} shows an example of CAREER's rationale on PSID.
 To simplify the example, this is the rationale for a model trained on no covariates except year.
 In order to conceal individual behavior patterns, the example in \Cref{fig:next_job_example} is a slightly altered version of a real sequence.
 For this example, the transformer used for CAREER follows the architecture described in \citet{radford2018improving}.
 We find the rationale using the greedy rationalization method described in \citet{vafa2021rationales}.
 Greedy rationalization requires fine-tuning the model for compatibility; we do this by fine-tuning with ``job dropout'', where with 50\% probability, we drop out a uniformly random amount of observations in the history.
 When making predictions, the model has to implicitly marginalize over the missing observations.
 (We pretrain on the resumes dataset without any word dropout).
 We find that training converges quickly when fine-tuning with word dropout, and the model's performance when conditioning on the full history is similar.

 Greedy rationalization typically adds observations to a history one at a time in the order that will maximize the model's likelihood of its top prediction.
 For occupations, the model's top prediction is almost always identical to the previous year's occupation, so we modify greedy rationalization to add the occupation that will maximize the likelihood of its \textit{second-largest} prediction.
-This can be interpreted as equivalent to greedy rationalization, albeit conditioning on switching occupations.
-Thus, the greedy rationalization procedure stops when the model's second-largest prediction from the rationale is equal to the model's second-largest prediction when using the full history.
+This can be interpreted as being equivalent to greedy rationalization, albeit conditioning on switching occupations.
+Thus, the greedy rationalization procedure stops when the model's second-largest prediction from the target rationale is equivalent to the model's second-largest prediction when conditioning on the full history.